petterh/textedit/docs/Chapter-8-Child-Windows.md

 Most of the **Statusbar** class is devoted to providing convenient ways of setting texts and icons in the various panes.

 Like the tool bar, the status bar subclasses the main window to intercept messages.
-The status bar is interested in {"WM_SIZE"} and {"WM_DRAWITEM"}.
+The status bar is interested in `WM_SIZE` and `WM_DRAWITEM`.
 (Subclassing a window to listen in on the message traffic is different from MFC’s message reflection mechanism, but the result is similar – improved encapsulation.)

-The first pane is **{"SBT_OWNERDRAW"}**, because I want to display rich text in the pane, and because I want to highlight some messages.
+The first pane is **`SBT_OWNERDRAW`**, because I want to display rich text in the pane, and because I want to highlight some messages.
 The **paintHTML** function (in HTML.cpp) handles both; I’ll get back to the details in [Chapter 13](Chapter-13-About-Dialogs.md).

 The final item of interest is the recalcParts method, which (re-) calculates the sizes of the status bar panes in response to size changes in the main window.
 This is necessary because the first pane is the one that stretches.